ThEnderYoshi/sf-terraria-adventure/README.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-The original images are licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License]
+The images original to this project are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License]

 The code in this project is under the [MIT License]

 The rights to Undertale, Deltarune, Mario and Portal belong to their respective owners.
+None of these owners endorse or are associated with this project.

 <!-- References -->